eCobalt Solutions - Know What You Are Buying

 At this stage of the game, investors should also consider the risks/hurdles that still exist with a developer like eCobalt Solutions and temper their expectations accordingly.
 Until the PFS is released, most likely no binding offtake agreements (BOAs) will be signed, and debt financing will still remain on the "to do" list.
 As such, caution is advised, especially on strong up days like today when the share price can close the session up in the double digits on no news flow.
 It is my own belief to not chase speculative stocks up aggressively, especially when no BOAs have yet to be signed (which is the proof needed that an end user is actually serious enough to purchase a company's products).

 Cobalt is an extremely small market with very few players and the recent rise in price is causing speculation to run rampant in the sector.
-No doubt, even if the underlying trend and long-term direction is for cobalt prices to go up, there will be lots of volatility and violent price involved to get there. eCobalt Solutions represents one of the more attractive cobalt investment vehicles in the marketplace because: ICP is very advanced stage and fully permitted, the deposit is located in a safe and stable jurisdiction, the stock is relatively liquid and easily tradable (TSX in Canada and OTCMKTS in the U.S.), and perhaps worth mentioning is that Idaho is basically next door to Nevada, so until confirmed otherwise, there will undoubtedly be speculation regarding a possible synergistic offtake arrangement being reached between the company and Tesla (NASDAQ:TSLA) so that ICP can supply cobalt to the Gigafactory.
+No doubt, even if the underlying trend and long-term direction is for cobalt prices to go up, there will be lots of volatility and violent price movements involved in getting there. eCobalt Solutions represents one of the more attractive cobalt investment vehicles in the marketplace because: ICP is very advanced stage and fully permitted, the deposit is located in a safe and stable jurisdiction, the stock is relatively liquid and easily tradable (TSX in Canada and OTCMKTS in the U.S.), and perhaps worth mentioning is that Idaho is basically next door to Nevada, so until confirmed otherwise, there will undoubtedly be speculation regarding a possible synergistic offtake arrangement being reached between the company and Tesla (NASDAQ:TSLA) so that ICP can supply cobalt to the Gigafactory.

 As we all observed last year when lithium was starting to enter the limelight, speculation can "end in tears" for investors who are too late to the party and chasing up shares because of sentiment and price action alone, as opposed to fundamentals.
 It is important for investors to know just exactly what they are buying in order to avoid the head fakes.
 Shares of ECSIF swung over 20% today from peak to trough, finishing the day up 11.7% on no news, which may just be a sign of things to come for this stock and sector as a whole.
 Buckle up, it's going to be one crazy ride.